dfsp-spirit/tmp_change_file_ext/README.md

 That's it.

+### Limitations ###

+This version of the script only considers the file extension as the part behind the last dot.
+Thus, it cannot be used to rename .tar.gz files to .tgz.

 ## Test it before using it ##

 You can try it in the test/ directory, which contains a number of js and jsx files in sub directories (the default settings are fine for this, so we do not change anything in this case):